claytondukes/deepview-mcp/README.md

 ## Preparing Your Codebase

-DeepView MCP works best with a single file containing your entire codebase.
+DeepView MCP requires a single file containing your entire codebase.
 You can use [repomix](https://github.com/yamadashy/repomix) to prepare your codebase in an AI-friendly format.

 ### Using repomix